Storm King Peak

 There is a technical route reported here for Storm King's impressive north side.
 A fun scramble can also be used as a standard approach from the south.
 However the standard approach = Southwest Ridge is still a little challenging from a routefinding perspective, because once you are on the mountain, your views become enclosed by highly broken terrain.

-This peak is truly remote and will require a two night backpacking trip.
-The shortest way is 15 miles long from Beartown (not an actual town) with nearly 6000 feet of elevation gain.
+This peak is truly remote and will require a two night backpacking trip for most people.
+The shortest way is 15 miles long from Beartown (not an actual town, only a site) with nearly 6000 feet of elevation gain.